inspire-group/PatchGuard/README.md

 <img src="./doc/overview.png" width="100%" alt="defense overview pipeline" align=center>

-Update 12/2021: fix an incorrect lower bound computation for the true class when the detection threshold T>0.
+Update 12/2021: fix incorrect lower bound computation for the true class when the detection threshold T>0.
 Thank [Linyi Li](https://github.com/llylly) for pointing that out!
 The mistake does not affect the main results of paper (since the main results are obtained with T=0).

 Update 08/2021: start to work on a paper list for adversarial patch research [(link)](https://github.com/xiangchong1/adv-patch-paper-list).